mindspore-ai/docs/tutorials/training/source_en/advanced_use/debugger.md

 - GPU Scenario:
     - In the GPU scenario, only the parameter nodes that meet requirements can be compared with the previous step.
 For example, nodes executed on the `next node`, nodes selected when `Run to This Node` is chosen, and nodes input as `watchpoints` can be compared.
 In other cases, the `Compare with Previous Step` function cannot be used.
-    - The previous step in the GPU scenario is a subgraph (not a complete graph).
-Therefore, when multiple graphs are rechecked on a GPU, only the current subgraph can be checked again.

 - Recheck only watchpoints that have tensor values.
 - To check overflow during computation, you need to enable the overflow detection function of the asynchronous dump.
 For details about how to enable the function, see [Asynchronous Dump](https://www.mindspore.cn/tutorial/training/en/master/advanced_use/custom_debugging_info.html#asynchronous-dump).